 What’s the Easiest Premed Major?

-Let’s get one thing clear—There is no easy path to medical school.
-No matter the premed major you choose, your journey will be a long and difficult one.
+Let’s get one thing clear: There is no easy path to medical school.
+No matter which premed major you choose, your journey will be long and difficult.
 In addition to completing your college major, you must also ensure you have all of the prerequisites necessary for applying to each of the medical schools you choose.

 Next, you’ll begin the long and tedious task of applying to medical school and, ideally, finding acceptance at one of your preferred schools.
 But don’t let this simplified explanation fool you.

 The medical school application process includes a number of moving parts that you must juggle all at the same time.
-The initial application includes a personal statement, letters of recommendation, work and activities section, as well as other essays.
-Next, you complete secondary applications for (hopefully) all of the schools you applied to you.
+The initial application includes a personal statement, letters of recommendation, the Work and Activities section, and other essays.
+Next, you complete secondary applications for (hopefully) all of the schools you applied to.
 The final stretch is interview season, where you will travel to and interview at the schools that are interested in you.

 With all of that in mind, what is the easiest premed major?

 Choosing a premed major is highly personal.
-The easiest major for one student will be different from another.
-The easiest path depends on your individual interests and strengths and how competitive you hope to be as an applicant.
+The easiest major for one student will differ from another student’s.
+The easiest path depends on your individual interests and strengths, and how competitive you hope to be as an applicant.

 Let’s break this down further.